-This study presents a robust methodology and is a step towards obtaining first order estimates of formative discharge in ungauged river basins solely from satellite image derived dataremote sensing images.
+This study presents a robust methodology and is a step towards obtaining first order estimates of formative discharge in ungauged river basins solely from remote sensing images.
 It can be used for the sustainable river development and management to ensure regional water security, especially in the regions where river discharge is not readily available.

-Appendix A: Dataset
+355 Appendix A: Dataset